peter88213/mdnovel/docs/template/README.md

 - If you want to visualize the course of narrative time, you can optionally install [Timeline version 2.4+](http://thetimelineproj.sourceforge.net/).

+## General note about the fitness for use

+This program is primarily a proof of concept.
+I do not use it for my own writing.
+For me, it is now feature complete and I do not intend to develop it further except to fix bugs.

+As far as I can tell, the program is stable and reliable.
+However, the section editor is rather rudimentary; it has neither a search function nor a spell checker.

+Also, I don't know any writers who write novels in Markdown and create their manuscripts with the help of *Pandoc*.
+But perhaps you are the exception.
+In any case, I hope you enjoy playing around and experimenting with *mdnovel*.

 ## Download and install

 ### Default: Executable Python zip archive